zchen1-ua/be434-fall-2021/assignments/05_proteins/README.md

     pprint(codon_table) # pretty print
 ```

-When I run my version, I see the following output (which is truncated for brevity's sake:
+When I run my version, I see the following output, which is truncated for brevity's sake:

 ```
 $ ./translate.py -c inputs/codons.dna gaactacaccgttctcctggt